QKView and iHealth

 Procedures

-Use the procedures below to generate the qkview diagnostic tarball, and upload it to the iHealth website.
+Use the procedures below to generate the qkview diagnostic tarball, collect resources and upload it to the iHealth website.

 Generating the QKView File